1DSAG/UI5-Best-Practice/docs/deployment/onPremise.markdown

 To authenticate with your on premise system it is discouraged to put your credentials within the `ui5deployrc` file, because you will include it in your VCS.
 Instead you may inject your username and password from environment variables of your system, while calling the node module from the commandline.
-This procedure enabled you to even process your deployment from any CI/CD system.
+This procedure enables you to even process your deployment from any CI/CD system.

 For this simple bash script to work, you have to export `SAP_ONPREMISE_USER` and `SAP_ONPREMISE_PASSWORD` before executing.
 It is best to add your variable definitions to your `.bashrc` to have them set in every future bash session.